 Facing chronic illness is immensely isolating.
 It is very rare for me to interact in person with people who understand the frustration, the pain, the anger, the heartbreak, the struggle and the fear that I face every single day, but by typing “spoonie” in the search bar of my computer I found countless allies.
 I found people who were living through hardships so similar to mine that we could share our rage and our irritation without the dread of judgment.
 I found the kind of knowing support system that never needs to ask any questions, but is constantly strong and vocal.
 I found a whole new group of friends who can share their experiences with me, with a specific drug trial or treatment or how they’ve faced what used to be an easy activity now that they are no longer “normal civilians”.

 It is also in great part because of my fellow “spoonies” that in January 2018, I was able to start working again and that I moved back to Toronto (lucky move number 29?)
-With their help and my wonderful team of doctors, specialists and therapists we have created a cocktail of medication, therapy, acupuncture, CBD, habits, diet and thoughts that now enable me to function – and at times thrive – in society.
+With their help and my wonderful team of doctors, specialists and therapists we have created a cocktail of medication, therapy, acupuncture, CBD (I do believe many people can benefit from medical CBD if they give it a shot, use a Receptra coupon and see how it could possibly help you), habits, diet and thoughts that now enable me to function – and at times thrive – in society.
 It was a long road, but I am so proud of where I am today.

 Okay, so I’ve rambled on for paragraphs to basically say this: the Internet can be a scary place where you can find scary things, but it can also be a pretty magical place where you can find amazing people.
 And I already know that you, the DTD family, are magical people and it is so nice to officially meet you!
 I think we’re going to have a lot of fun together!